- 1/4 cup butter or margarine, softened

 - Ice cream or whipped cream, optional

-- Pour into a greased 1-1/2-qt. baking pan.
+- In a mixing bowl, cream butter and sugar.
+Combine flour and baking powder; add to creamed mixture alternately with milk.
+Stir just until moistened.
+Pour into a greased 1-1/2-qt. baking pan.
 Sprinkle with blackberries.
 Pour juice over all.
 Bake at 350° for 45-50 minutes or until golden brown.
 Serve warm; top with ice cream or cream if desired.
 Yield: 6-8 servings.

 Reviews forBlackberry Cobbler